• Home

 Ingredient Notes

-• Apple High in fiber (both soluble and insoluble), contain vitamin C, and are rich in the antioxidant quercetin.
-You can use any apple to make this recipe.
-I've used Gala, Cortland, and Pink Lady apples.
-For more of an apple pie flavor, try using granny smith apples.
+• Apple Use any kind of apple to make this recipe.
+I've used Gala, Cortland, and Pink Lady, and Honeycrisp apples.
+For more of an apple pie flavor, use granny smith apples.

 • Milk Good source of protein and calcium.
-I use skim milk but use what you have.
+I use skim or 2% milk but use what you have.

 • Oil I use extra-virgin olive oil because it contains heart-healthy fats.
-If you don't have olive oil, a neutral flavored oil can be used instead.
+If you don't have olive oil, a neutral flavored oil or even melted coconut oil can be used instead.

 Step-by-Step Instructions

-Four images showing steps to make apple baked oatmeal with cranberries.
+Four numbered images showing how to make apple cinnamon baked oatmeal.

-Here's a quick overview of the steps to make this kid-favorite baked oatmeal.
-For the full list of ingredients and specific instructions, scroll down to the recipe.
+Here's a quick overview of the steps to make our favorite baked oatmeal recipe.
+For the full list of ingredients and specific instructions, scroll down to the recipe card at the bottom of this post.

-3. Whisk all other dry and wet ingredients together in a medium mixing bowl.
+3. Whisk all of the remaining ingredients together in a large bowl.

-• Use a good quality kitchen knife to cut apples into pieces.
+• Use a good quality kitchen knife to make cutting apples into small pieces easier.

 • Do not peel the apples.
 This saves time and helps to optimize the fiber content.